Metrication: Spain (1700–1889)

-Switzerland
+Switzerland (1801–1877)

-In 1801, the Helvetic Republic at the instigation of Johann Georg Tralles promulgated a law introducing the metric system which was never applied, because in 1803 the competence for weights and measures returned to the cantons.
+In 1801, the Helvetic Republic at the instigation of Johann Georg Tralles promulgated a law introducing the metric system.
+However this was never applied, because in 1803 the competence for weights and measures returned to the cantons.
 On the territory of the current canton of Jura, then annexed to France (Mont-Terrible), the metre was adopted in 1800.
-Canton of Geneva adopted the metric system in 1813, canton of Vaud in 1822, canton of Valais in 1824 and canton of Neuchâtel in 1857.
-Twelve cantons of the Swiss Plateau and the north-east adopted in 1835 a concordat based on the federal foot (exactly 0.3 m) which entered in force in 1836.
-The cantons of central and eastern Switzerland, as well as the Alpine cantons continued to use the old measures.
+The Canton of Geneva adopted the metric system in 1813, the canton of Vaud in 1822, the canton of Valais in 1824 and the canton of Neuchâtel in 1857.
+In 1835, twelve cantons of the Swiss Plateau and the north-east adopted a concordat based on the federal foot (exactly 0.3 m) which entered into force in 1836.
+The cantons of central and eastern Switzerland, as well as the Alpine cantons, continued to use the old measures.

-Guillaume-Henri Dufour founded in 1838 in Geneva a topographic office (future Federal Office of topography), which published under his direction, from 1845 to 1864, the first official map of Switzerland, on the basis of new cantonal measurements.
-This map at 1: 100,000 engraved on copper, suggested the relief by hatching and shadows.
-The Map projection adopted by the commission was the Bonne projection.
-Its center would be the Bern Observatory (5° 6' 10.8 E of Paris meridian), although this point was much closer to the western end of Switzerland than to its eastern end.
+Guillaume-Henri Dufour founded in 1838 in Geneva a topographic office (the future Federal Office of topography), which published under his direction, from 1845 to 1864, the first official map of Switzerland, on the basis of new cantonal measurements.
+This map at 1:100,000 engraved on copper, suggested the relief by hatching and shadows.
+The map projection adopted by the commission was the Bonne projection, centred on the Bern Observatory (5° 6' 10.8 east of Paris meridian), although this point was much closer to the western end of Switzerland than to its eastern end.
 But its position was well known, and there was no more central observatory.
-The scale was set at one hundred thousandth because it was considered more suitable for a country as rugged as Switzerland than that of the eighty thousandth adopted for the large map of France.
-There was no reason to adopt this one, because the meridians of the map of Switzerland tilting in the opposite direction to those of the map of France, it was not possible to make the connection which, in the eyes of a few people, seemed desirable.
-The map commission wanted to adopt decimal measures; and Switzerland did not have a map made previously which, like that of Cassini, could involve keeping a scale which did not deviate too much from that of a line for one hundred toises, or the eighty-six thousand and four hundredth.
-The metre was adopted as a linear measure, and the entire map was divided into twenty-five sheets: five in length or east to west, and five in height.
-Each sheet must have carried two scales, one purely metric, the other in Swiss leagues 4800 metres in length.
-The frame would be divided into sexagesimal minutes and centesimal minutes; the latters, each subdivided into ten parts, provide the advantage of showing kilometers in the direction of the meridians; so that there are new scales on the sides of the sheet to appreciate the distances.
+The scale was set at 1:100 000 because it was considered more suitable for a country as rugged as Switzerland than the 1:80 000 adopted for the large map of France and the two maps were in any case inconsistent, as the meridians of the map of Switzerland tilted in the opposite direction to those of the map of France.
+The map commission wanted to adopt decimal measures; and Switzerland did not have an already existing map which, like the Cassini map, used a scale close to 1:86 400, i.e. 1 line (1/12 of a French inch) to 100 toises (i.e. 600 French feet).
+The metre was adopted as a linear measure, and the entire map was divided into twenty-five sheets: five east–west and five north–south.
+Each sheet of the map showed two scales, one purely metric, the other in Swiss leagues 4,800 metres in length.
+The frame was divided into sexagesimal minutes and centesimal minutes; the latter, each subdivided into ten parts, had the advantage of showing Kilometres in the direction of the meridians; so that there were new scales on the sides of the sheet to evaluate the distances.